izancobl/SonarQube-FirstSteps/README.md

 ### Start Sonarqube installation <div id='sqInstallation'/>

-To start the installation we whould go to:
+To start the installation we should go to:

 ```powershell
 http://localhost:9000
 ```

-In the browser we will see this image the first time.
+In the browser, we will see this image for the first time.

 ![Login](./img/Login.PNG)